ibm-js/delite/docs/master/register.md

 <button is="my-button"></button>
 ```

-You can also descend from other widgets, but not mixins like `delite/Widget` that don't have HTMLElement in their
+You can also extend other widgets, but not base classes like [`delite/Widget`](Widget.html) that don't have `HTMLElement` in their
 prototype chain.
-If you are descending from another widget, you should just use that as the base instead of one of the
+If you are subclassing another widget, you should just use that as the base instead of one of the
 `HTML*` elements.
-For example, to create your own descendant of `deliteful/Button`:
+For example, to create your own subclass of `deliteful/Button`:

 ```js
 require(["delite/register", "deliteful/Button"], function (register, Button) {